 Before discussing price, we note that the CIEP price is not like the RSCP price.
-Winning bidders in the CIEP Auction provide a similar full requirements product but are paid the spot market price for providing energy, \$6/MWh for providing ancillary services, and a standby fee of \$0.15/MWh.
+Winning bidders in the CIEP Auction provide a similar full requirements product but are paid the PJM spot market price (\$/MWh) for providing energy, plus \$6/MWh for providing ancillary services, and a standby fee of \$0.15/MWh.
 The Auction price primarily reflects a fixed price for the capacity portion of that service, and the cost of meeting the State Renewable Portfolio Standard (RPS).
-Bidders are paid the PJM spot energy price to cover the energy portion of the service.